Station-Manager/config/README.md

 The resolved directory must exist.

+## Programmatic overrides (advanced)

+If you pre-seed `Service.AppConfig.LoggingConfig` before calling `Initialize()`, the config service preserves that logging section instead of the one loaded from `config.json`.
+This is intentional to support:
+- Unit/integration tests that need to inject invalid levels or specific writer options
+- Programmatic bootstraps that want to override logging without modifying files

+Notes:
+- The sentinel for preserving is a non-empty `LoggingConfig.Level`.
+- Only the logging section is preserved; other sections (e.g., datastore) still load from file.
+- For typical usage, leave `AppConfig` empty and rely on the file.

 ## Defaults and tuning guidance

 The defaults aim for sensible behavior out of the box and should be tuned per environment and workload.